 The supplementary materials of this paper contain both R and Matlab codes.

 - Fred Hasselmann: testing time-series data for stationarity (blog post).

 Limitations and criticism of the network approach

-- Fried, E. I. & Cramer, A. O. J. (under revision).
+- Fried, E. I. & Cramer, A. O. J. (accepted).
 Moving forward: challenges and directions for psychopathological network theory and methodology.
 Perspectives on Psychological Science.
 (Preprint)

 - Bulteel, K., Tuerlinckx, F., Brose, A., Ceulemans, E. (2016).
 Using raw VAR regression coefficients to build networks can be misleading.
 Multivariate Behavioral Research, 51, 330-344.
 (URL)